s-webber/learning-tests/spring-data-jpa/README.md

 This project contains JUnit tests which provide examples of how to use Spring Data JPA to access a database.

-This project is still being developed.
-The plan is to provide tests which demonstrate:
+The tests cover:

-* Sophisticated support to build repositories based on Spring and JPA
+* Implementing `org.springframework.data.jpa.repository.JpaRepository` to create repositories based on Spring and JPA.
+* JavaConfig based repository configuration using `@EnableJpaRepositories`.

+Features _not_ currently covered by these tests include:

-* Support for Querydsl predicates and thus type-safe JPA queries
+* Support for Querydsl predicates and thus type-safe JPA queries.
-* Transparent auditing of domain class
+* Transparent auditing of domain class.
+* Pagination support.
-* Pagination support, dynamic query execution, ability to integrate custom data access code
+* Ability to integrate custom data access code.
-* Validation of @Query annotated queries at bootstrap time
-* Support for XML based entity mapping
+* Support for XML based entity mapping.
-* JavaConfig based repository configuration by introducing @EnableJpaRepositories.

 ---